MohamedNumair/LineCableModels.jl/README.md

 using LineCableModels
 ```

-For application examples, please refer to the [documentation](https://electa-git.github.io/LineCableModels.jl/stable/tutorials/) and the [examples folder](examples).
+For application examples, please refer to the [tutorials section](https://electa-git.github.io/LineCableModels.jl/) and the [examples folder](examples).

 ## License